 “It’s important for the employer to have an understanding of how you approach your work – how you work with others, how you approach and manage projects and how you solve problems.
 If you don’t give them tangible examples and/or evidence of doing this in a positive and helpful way, they don’t know enough about you to make an informed decision.”

-– Deanna P., career coach
+– Deanna P., career expert at edX

 How do you explain your results and processes to non-technical audiences?